nitheesh-me/test-project/docs/project1_17.typ

 = Introduction

-The goal of this project is to analyze, document, and improve the existing **Rudra's Subscription Service (RSS) Reader**.
+The goal of this project is to analyze, document, and improve the existing Rudra's Subscription Service (RSS) Reader.
 The project involves reverse engineering the current codebase, identifying design smells and code metrics, and implementing refactoring strategies.
 The project aims to improve the maintainability, readability, and performance of the RSS Reader while applying software engineering principles learned in the course.

 = Project Objectives

-- Analyze the existing RSS Reader codebase.
+- Analyze the existing RSS Reader codebase to understand its structure and functionality.
-- Identify and document relevant system classes and components.
+- Identify and document relevant system classes and components for the three major subsystems: Subscription and Content, Feed Organization, and User Management.
-- Detect and justify design smells.
+- Detect and justify design smells using tools like SonarQube and Designite Java, supported by manual inspection.
-- Measure software quality through code metrics.
+- Measure software quality through code metrics such as Cyclomatic Complexity, Code Duplication, and OOP-specific metrics (e.g., Chidamber and Kemerer metrics).
-- Refactor the system based on software engineering principles.
+- Refactor the system based on identified design smells and metrics, ensuring adherence to software engineering principles.
-- Compare manual refactoring with AI-generated suggestions.
+- Compare manual refactoring with AI-generated suggestions using Large Language Models (LLMs) like GPT-4 or Claude.
-- Automate the refactoring pipeline.
+- Automate the refactoring pipeline by integrating LLMs to detect design smells, refactor code, and generate pull requests.

 = System Overview